Is Udemy Worth it? Pros and Cons For Artists and Designers

 Who is More Trustworthy, Udemy or Skillshare?

 Now the really bad bit.
-Both websites have very poor scores on Trustpilot.
+Both websites have extremely poor scores on Trustpilot.
 That’s sad to see.

 Skillshare gets panned for charging the yearly fee even after cancellation within the trial period.
 Udemy gets panned for not honoring refund requests or giving Udemy credits instead of cash.
 Udemy customers are also scathing about the quality of their courses and getting blocked.

-Both companies are criticized for their lack of support.
+Both companies are criticized bitterly for their lack of support.

 It must be concluded that there is an element of risk when using both services, in which case, the lowest risk comes from purchasing an Udemy course at a discount.
 If you lose $20 it’s not the end of the world, but I wouldn’t want to lose $168 that’s for sure.

-So pushed into a corner and forced to make a decision I’d say Udemy is the best platform.
+So pushed into a corner and forced to make a decision I’d say Udemy is marginally the better platform.

 Read this for my longer review: Is Skillshare Worth It?
 The Pros and Cons for Artists and Designers